uccser/cs-field-guide/csfieldguide/static/interactives/cfg-equation-builder/README.md

 - If a production replaces a nonterminal with one integer, that integer will be interpreted as a terminal with or without the inverted commas.
-This allows a shorthand syntax where the inverted commas and spaces can be left out.
+This allows a shorthand syntax where the inverted commas can be left out.
 - Parameter syntax characters, including spaces and (`:`,`'`,`|`,`;`), are always interpreted as such, so problems will occur if they are attempted to be used as part of the grammar productions.